context

 1.5985

-1. The emissions intensity includes the following gases: carbon dioxide (CO₂), methane (CH₄), nitrous oxide (N₂O), and hydrofluorocarbons (HFCs).
-The indicator also includes scope 1 and 2 emissions and considers the total production of pulp (market pulp and pulp for paper) and paper (finished paper, fluff and tissue).
+1. Emissions intensity covers the gases carbon dioxide (CO₂), methane (CH₄), nitrous oxide (N₂O), and hydrofluorocarbons (HFCs).
+It accounts for Scope 1 and Scope 2 emissions, considering total pulp production (market pulp and paper pulp) and paper production (finished paper, fluff, and tissue).

-• Intensity of GHG emissions in tons of CO₂ equivalent per net revenue¹
+GHG emissions intensity in tons of CO₂ equivalent per net revenue¹

 456,306.51